Here you are: you are unhappy and want to find a way to get happy again. But where to begin?

 And that’s okay.
 I usually have that exact thought whenever I see a big traffic jam on my commute.

-But that doesn't necessarily have to mean your day is ruined.
+But that doesn’t necessarily have to mean your day is ruined.
 Instead of feeling irritated by the seemingly endless amount of cars in front of you, you can try to tackle this issue with a happy attitude.
+Here’s a post I wrote about choosing happiness which includes actual examples of other people!
 How does that work?

 Well, instead of blaming your misery on the traffic, you can focus your energy on something positive like: